EdmondDant/Job-Finder/README.md

 ```
-## if the files can't be downlaoded due to overuse, use these links:
+## if the files can't be downloaded due to overuse, use these links:

 ```bash
 gdown --fuzzy https://drive.google.com/file/d/1491K9dOiSEkOLK4FMOkq-NDyy9DWdld8/view?usp=sharing